swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

    in the FieldDescriptionType enum.
 The tags are used to identify the service in the Core engine.
 The `has_ai` variable is used to identify if the service is an AI service.
+5. Optional: Edit the documentation URL of the service.
-5. Change the process function.
+6. Change the process function.
 This is the core of the service.
 The data is a dictionary with the keys being the field names set in the data_in_fields.
 The result must be a dictionary with the keys being the field names set in the data_out_fields.
-6. Change the API description and summary.
+7. Change the API description and summary.
-7. Change the API title, version, contact and license.
+8. Change the API title, version, contact and license.

 !!!
 Note
     The `process` function TaskData object must be serializable.